In the previous modules, you learned the foundational building blocks of modern AI applications:

 ✅ "No information available about product XYZ-123"

-Decision Cycle: Observe, Plan, and Act
+Decision Loop: Observe, Plan, and Act

 The agent actively manages when to retrieve context, when to call tools, and when to leverage the LLM for reasoning or generation.

-What is the Decision Cycle?
+What is the Decision Loop?

 This diagram illustrates how, at each cycle, the agent observes all available context, decides the best next step, and takes action—repeating until the goal is achieved.

-The Agentic Decision Cycle: What Happens at Each Step?
+The Agentic Decision Loop: What Happens at Each Step?
 1. Observes working memory which may include user input (latest message or command), recent conversation history, relevant memory (episodic, semantic, preferences), current environment state (results from API calls, databases queries etc.), and available tools/actions.
 2. Plans next step to take based on what was observed, available tools and the current goal.
 Some Examples: Which tool(s) or action(s) to use next, what information to retrieve or store, how to structure the next prompt or response, whether to ask for clarification, proceed, or escalate, and how to handle errors or ambiguity.
 3. Act on the plan by generating a response, calling a tool/API/external system, store or retrieve information from memory, ask clarifying questions, escalate to a human or another agent, or update internal state/goals.

 Step